MMrj9/meteor-react-image-editor/README.md

 # Meteor + React Image Editor

 I created this open source platform to test effects/commands from several node.js image manipulation packages.
-Open Sourxe Sandbox for image editing developers.
+Open Source Sandbox for image editing developers.
 You don't need any db or image hosting service to run this project.
 Images are saved locally.

 This project is currently under development.